 Pick a backup day.

 Sometimes we have to move sessions around in the winter for temperature and snow, just like when it rains in the summer.
 Weather happens, and it’s okay!
-It’s worth it for beautiful portraits.
+It’s worth it for beautiful outdoor portraits.
 It’s not something I stress about, I just plan for it.
 I use a lot of the National Weather Service forecast tools to pick days that have the lowest probability of winter weather hazards.

 Schedule portraits not far in advance.